 1 Timothy 3: 1-7 – New International Version

-As a starting point, I need to apply the following three steps to my life:
+I need to implement the following three steps as a starting point:

 - Secondly, I must learn to pray, not only for myself, but also for the person whom the issue, quarrel, or conflict is against.
-When I feel I want to yell, scream, swear or even say something that I might regret, I must pray.
+When I feel I want to yell, scream, swear or even say something that I might regret, I must pray for that person.
+I must pray for them to experience the love and grace of the Lord, and to be blessed with the peace and comfort of His presence.

 Luke 23:34 – New International Version